Background for the initiative

 - Applicants must demonstrate motivation and commitment to undertake the fellowship

-- Candidates invited to attend the masterclass are required to attend
+- Candidates invited to apply, must attend the masterclass (2-day workshop)

-- Maximum of two candidates per supervisor / three candidates per supervisory team
+For capacity reasons, there will be no more than two candidates per supervisor or three candidates per supervisory team.

 (April - May)